kmously/glars/README.md

  4) **Provide layer 3 routing** (allows, and controls, the flow of traffic from one network to the other.
 Usually one network is a "local" network, and the other an "external" network (usually the Internet).
 This is the definition of "routing".

 GLARS is only concerned with (4), "routing".
 As such, by itself, it will likely be insufficient as a replacement for most people's use-cases.
-However, in combination with other GNU/Linux software and/or hardware extensions that provide DHCP/DNS/Wi-Fi functionality, the end some can act as very powerful and customizable alternative to any home (or even enterprise-level) routers.
-It is also very easy to use a GNU/Linux box running GLARS _in combination_ with with common home routers, such that the Wi-Fi/DNS/DHCP is provided by the existing home router, but the actual routing is done by GLARS, thus getting the best of both worlds.
+However, in combination with other GNU/Linux software and/or hardware extensions that provide DHCP/DNS/Wi-Fi functionality, the end result can act as very powerful and customizable alternative to any home (or even enterprise-level) routers.
+It is also very easy to use a GNU/Linux box running GLARS _in combination_ with common home routers, such that the Wi-Fi/DNS/DHCP is provided by the existing home router, but the actual routing is done by GLARS, thus getting the best of both worlds.

 It is unlikely that GLARS will gain DHCP or DNS functionality in the future, however, it may gain the ability to integrate or interact with common existing DHCP/DNS software, in order to help "centralize" all networking settings.